 Fermented foods are rich in vitamin K2.
-Examples of fermented food include natto, raw butter and certain cheeses.
+Examples of fermented food include natto, raw butter, and certain cheeses.
 The bacteria responsible for the fermentation process also produce vitamin K2.

-Other sources for vitamin A include tomatoes, carrots, sweet potatoes and cantaloupe.
+Other sources for vitamin A include tomatoes, carrots, sweet potatoes, and cantaloupe.
 Oysters, chicken livers and turkeys provide a healthy amount of iron, while calcium can be found in numerous natural foods such as green leafy vegetables, yogurt, wheatgrass, seaweed, and beans.

 Who Regulates Nutrition Products In The Market?

-By law, the U.S. Food and Drug Authority do not have the authority to approve the safety and effectiveness of nutrition products before it is introduced to the market.
+By law, the U.S. Food and Drug Authority does not have the authority to approve the safety and effectiveness of nutrition products before it is introduced to the market.
 This is contrary to drug products which must have FDA approval before distribution and sale.
-However, manufacturers and distributors are now required to send reports of Adverse Event Reactions to the FDA, thanks to the Dietary Supplement and Nonprescription Drug Consumer Protection Act passed in the late 2016.
-Adverse Event Reactions may include any reports of serious side effects, hospitalization and deaths of individuals who have consumed a certain nutrition product.
+However, manufacturers and distributors are now required to send reports of Adverse Event Reactions to the FDA, thanks to the Dietary Supplement and Nonprescription Drug Consumer Protection Act passed in late 2016.
+Adverse Event Reactions may include any reports of serious side effects, hospitalization, and deaths of individuals who have consumed a certain nutrition product.
 When a product is released to the market, FDA only becomes responsible for checking the risks of the product, and only then can they take carry out steps to restrict the sale of the product or remove it from the market.
 If a product label does not reveal the exact ingredients used to manufacture the product, the product will be considered illegal, and the FDA may take action to pull out these products from the market.

 Moreover, FDA rules for the manufacturing of nutrition products do not cover suppliers of raw ingredients.
 For example, a lot of nutrition products companies obtain their raw ingredients from China.
 However, farmlands from China have been shown to be highly contaminated with toxic heavy metals.
-Because FDA does not investigate the raw ingredients prior to manufacturing, numerous nutrition products have been introduced to the market which may contain pesticides, heavy metals such as cadmium, nickel and other contaminants.
+Because FDA does not investigate the raw ingredients prior to manufacturing, numerous nutrition products have been introduced to the market which may contain pesticides, heavy metals such as cadmium, nickel, and other contaminants.

 In 2013 alone, 3,289 AERs mandatorily submitted to FDA.
-This alarming number does not even include reports headaches and other mild adverse effects.
+This alarming number does not even include reports of headaches and other mild adverse effects.
 Due to a growing number of reported AERs, independent institutions and organizations have offered to test the safety and effectiveness of nutrition products.
 The tests determine if the products were properly manufactured, if the ingredients listed on the product’s label are exact, and ensuring that the products do not contain harmful levels of contaminants.

 The U.S. Pharmacopeial Convention (USP) is a nonprofit organization which tests nutrition products to identify their strength, quality, purity of food ingredients and the dietary supplements manufactured, distributed and consumed worldwide.
-The standards set by USP are enforceable in the US by the FDA, and used in over 140 countries.
+The standards set by USP are enforceable in the US by the FDA and used in over 140 countries.
 A product with USP Seal of approval means it has passed the rigorous testing of the organization.

 ConsumerLab.com, LLC is another independent organization that seeks to provide consumers and healthcare professionals with the information they need in choosing the right nutrition products.
 The results of this organization’s test are published on its website.
 The CL Seal is one of the most trusted seals of approval cited by media, books and professional meetings.
 Companies may request to test their products to be included in the list of Approved Quality products.
-Products are tested for their identity as represented by their label: strength (ingredient claimed on the label), purity (free of specified contaminants), and disintegration (breakdown of products so that it may be used by the body).
+Products are tested for their identity as represented by their label: strength (ingredient claimed on the label), purity (free of specified contaminants), and disintegration (the breakdown of products so that it may be used by the body).
 Manufacturers and distributors of failing products may request a summary of the test results.
-Brands that pass the Quality Certification Program are posted on CL’s website, and manufacturers may opt to purchase CLs Seal of Approval to include on their product labels, packaging, promotion and advertising.
-These seals expire in twelve months, and the product must be re-tested by CL in order to continue use of the CL Seal of Approval.
+Brands that pass the Quality Certification Program are posted on CL’s website, and manufacturers may opt to purchase CLs Seal of Approval to include on their product labels, packaging, promotion, and advertising.
+These seals expire in twelve months, and the product must be re-tested by CL in order to continue the use of the CL Seal of Approval.

 NSF International tests and certifies nutrition products.
 Instead, they provide testing to created standards and certifications for food, water, and other consumer products.